-Once the dough is done, roll it into a ball on a floured surface.
+Once the dough for your Pumpkin Chocolate Chip Scones is done, roll it into a ball on a floured surface.
 Dough should be firm (but not super dry) and not very sticky to the touch.

 Tip: flour a large cutting board instead of your kitchen counter (and roll the dough on the cutting board) for easier cleanup.

-Flatten dough until a ~9 inch diameter round circle is formed.
+Flatten Pumpkin Chocolate Chip Scones dough until a ~9 inch diameter round circle is formed.

 Then slice dough into eight triangular wedges, keeping each triangle about the same size.

-Then bake, let it cool, and drizzle a simple maple glaze onto the scones.
+Cool it on a cooling rack for 10-15 minutes, then drizzle a simple maple glaze onto the scones.

 Do wait until scones are cooled completely before drizzling the maple glaze to avoid glaze from melting on the scones.

-Alternatively, if you decide to forgo the maple glaze, you can also sprinkle coarse sugar on the scones before sending it to bake to give it that extra crispness and sweetness on the top.
+Alternatively, if you decide to forgo the maple glaze, you can also sprinkle coarse sugar on Your Pumpkin Chocolate Chip Scones before sending it to bake to give it that extra crispness and sweetness on the top.

-These are helpful tools to have to make these scones:
+These are helpful tools to have when making Pumpkin Chocolate Chip Scones: